Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

+This conclusion about quantum theory becomes yet another instance of a more general conclusion about scientific progress, in its empirical, theoretical and philosophical components: \begin{quote} This result is exactly as it should be.
+Any restrictive demand with respect to the form and the properties of future theories can be justified only if an assertion is made to the effect that certain parts of the knowledge we possess are absolute and irrevocable.
+Dogmatism, however, should be alien to the spirit of scientific research, and this quite irrespective of whether it is now grounded upon 'experience' or upon a different and more \lq aprioristic' kind of argument. - \cite{PKF}, page 316-325 \end{quote}

-Having established that the distinction between theories and (empirical) facts, which is required to ground a philosophical distinction between realism and instrumentalism, is not an absolute one and that also the observational language is a theoretical one, PKF argues that the choice between realism and instrumentalism amounts to a strategic choice in our pursue of a scientific understanding of nature.
-It has to do with which concepts (whether those grounding the (more) theoretical language or those grounding the (more) observational one) we decide to rely on when trying to improve our scientific understanding of the world.
+Having established that the distinction between theories and (empirical) facts is not an absolute one and that the observational language is a theoretical one, PKF argues that the choice between realism and instrumentalism amounts to a strategic (and heuristic) choice in our pursue of a scientific understanding of nature.
+It has to do with which concepts (whether those grounding the (more) theoretical language or those grounding the (more) observational one) we decide to rely on when trying to improve our scientific understanding of the world (see also \cite{Kuby2018}).
 As with any strategic decision, we should always remain flexible and constantly adjust our strategies as we move forward and question the assumptions at the basis of them.
+We should, in other words, be \lq rationally tightrope-walking\rq.

+In other words, preferring realism over instrumentalism, or vice versa, is not something that can be decided on philosophical grounds (especially philosophical arguments regarding theory comparison, which are hindered by incommensurability), nor on empirical grounds, but by its results in facilitating progress, on a case-by-case and tentative basis, even though the concrete implementation of a new general perspective can be difficult.
+And the fact that one cannot decide a priori in favor of one option over the other does not make the choice an arbitrary one either, because the consequences for scientific progress of taking one option or the other can be judged.
+One could say that heuristic value is a more important criterion than epistemological or metaphysical basis (on this point, see \cite{Nickles1987}).
+In PKF's words: